 Due to generous support of the federal park service, state conservation department, and Civilian Conservations Corps, Grayling offers today the finest public toboggan set-up in the entire United States, and this isn’t paid ballyhoo.
 Six steel slides are the only ones of their kind anywhere not excluding Lake Placid or Sun Valley.
 Two ski tows have been in operation; next season there will be three.

-The Grayling WSP was county operated until the late 1960′s when operations were taken over by Fred Bear of Bear Archery, a local businessman and entrepreneur.
-Bear renamed it Bear Mountain and attempted to expand it into a major, commercial ski area to rival the bigger areas further north.
-He ran it until 1973 when a legal challenge over the use of the land for commercial purposes caused a judge to padlock it.
+The Grayling WSP was county-operated until the late 1960’s when operations were taken over by a group of local businessmen and entrepreneurs including Fred Bear of Bear Archery.
+They renamed it Bear Mountain and attempted to expand it into a major, commercial ski area to rival the bigger areas further north.
+They ran it until 1973 when a legal challenge over the use of the land for commercial purposes caused a judge to padlock it.

 Since 1973, it has been operated as Hanson Hills Recreation Area by the Grayling Recreation Authority.
 This area has 225′ of vertical and 125 skiable acres with 1 T-bar and 2 rope tows.
 The longest alpine run is 2640′.
 The season usually runs December to March; Thu-Sun.
 Night skiing Thu/Fri/Sat.
 Rentals & Lessons.
 Annual Snowfall: 60″.
 Snowmaking: 75%.